dashingsoft/pyarmor/docs/topic/rftmode.rst

     $ pyarmor gen --enable-rft foo.py
     $ python dist/foo.py

-Repleat these step until all the problem names are excluded.
+Repeat these step until all the problem names are excluded.

 Handle wild card form of import
 ===============================

 The wild card form of import — `from module import *` — is a special case.

-If this module is in the obfuscated pakcage, RFT mode will parse the source and check the module’s namespace for a variable named ``__all__``
+If this module is in the obfuscated package, RFT mode will parse the source and check the module’s namespace for a variable named ``__all__``

 If this module is outer package, RFT mode could not get the source.
 So RFT mode will import it and query module attribute ``__all__``.
-If this module could not be imported, it may raise ``ModuleNotFoundError``, please set :envvar:`PYTHONPATH` or any otherway let Python could import this module.
+If this module could not be imported, it may raise ``ModuleNotFoundError``, please set :envvar:`PYTHONPATH` or any other way let Python could import this module.

 If ``__all__`` is not defined, the set of public names includes all names found in the module’s namespace which do not begin with an underscore character ('_').